vyca2017/content/content/reference/platform/data-schema/overview.md

 # Schema

-The GraphQL schema of a project can be described in [IDL syntax](!alias-kr84dktnp0) and is usally managed using [schema files](!alias-aeph6oyeez).
+The GraphQL schema of a project can be described in [IDL syntax](!alias-kr84dktnp0) and is usally managed using [schema files](!alias-aeph6oyeez). **The schema directly influences the available operations in the client APIs**.

 GraphQL schemas are typically saved as `.graphql` files.
 This is an example schema file, `schema.graphql`: